wildhamza/ebook_reader/README.md

    ```sh
    flutter pub get
    ```
-3. Configure Firebase:
+3. Configure Supabase:
-    - Create a Firebase & Supabase project
+    - Create a Supabase project
-    - Set up Firestore and Supabase Storage
+    - Set up authentication and database tables
-    - Download `google-services.json` (Android) and `GoogleService-Info.plist` (iOS) into the `android/app` and `ios/Runner` directories
+    - Obtain your Supabase URL and API Key
+    - Add them to your `.env` file
 4. Run the app:
    ```sh
    flutter run